SamBroomy/rust-chat-server/README.md

-# rust-chat-server
+# Rust Chat Server

-Understanding rust, tokio, threads, channels & async better by implementing a chat-server from scratch.
+Understanding rust, tokio, threads, channels & async better by implementing a multi-client chat server from scratch using Rust and Tokio.

-## Current features
+## Current Features

+- Multi-client server chat
+- Channels-based architecture for shared state management (avoiding `Arc<Mutex>`)
-- Global Server chat
+- Global chat messaging
-- Chat rooms (soon)
-- 'Private'/Direct Messaging
+- Private/Direct Messaging
 - Global Notifications
-- 'lose' authentication (want to intergrate some form of encryption, maybe even encrypted messages).

-Todo: Move the request processing to the server thread rather than (how it currently is implemented) by the connection handler.

-## Will update the below soon!!!
+- User authentication (basic implementation)
+- Task-based architecture:
+  - Client connection handling (send and receive)
+  - Core message processing
+  - User management (new users, user channels, user removal)
+- Ping functionality for testing connection

+## Project Structure

+The project is organized into several modules:

+- `connection`: Handles the low-level connection details and frame encoding/decoding
+- `server`: Implements the server-side logic, including client handling and message processing
+- `client`: Implements the client-side logic and user interface
+- `common`: Contains shared data structures and message types

+## To-Do

+- [x] Send and receive frames (encode and decode data over the network as bytes)
+- [x] Implement basic echo server
+- [x] Create chat server handling multiple clients
+- [x] Implement broadcasting messages to all connected clients
+- [x] Implement private/direct messaging
+- [ ] Better handling of user input
+- [ ] Some terminal UI for the client
+- [ ] Add support for multiple chat rooms
+- [ ] Implement more robust authentication and user management
+- [ ] Implement end-to-end encryption for messages
+- [ ] Save chat history to a database

-## How to run
+## How to Run

-Run each of the following commands in a separate terminal window.
+1. Start the server:

-`cargo run` or `just run` - Run the server
+    `cargo run` or `just run`

+2. Connect a client:

+    `cargo run --bin client` or `just client`

-`just client` - Connect to the server (run this command several times in different terminal windows to simulate multiple clients)
+    > Run this command in multiple terminal windows to simulate multiple clients.

-## Branch 1 - Echo server

-Currently implemented and heavily commented is an echo server.

-Will slowly remove the comments but for now, it's a good reference for understanding the code.
+## Available Client Commands

-## Branch 2 - Chat server
+- `:quit` - Disconnect from the server

-Now implemented a chat server that will be able to handle multiple clients, and broadcast messages to all connected clients.

-## Branch 3 - Send & Receive Frames

-Its starting to get a bit messy but will clean things up later.
-Now what we have done is to send and receive frames.
-Essentially, deserializing some data (in this case an Enum) to bytes, sending the bytes from the client to the server and then serializing the bytes back to the original data.

-run the server with `cargo run --bin rust-chat-server`

-run the client `cargo run --bin client`
+- `:ping` - Send a ping to the server
+- `:pm <username> <message>` - Send a private message to a specific user
+- `:users` - List all connected users

 ## References